Correct your sleep problems at the root cause.

 Now let’s discuss patients who cannot fall asleep.
 These people typically have elevated cortisol, especially at night.9 Cortisol, a hormone that is released by the adrenal cortex, helps stabilize blood sugar levels during the day.
 Cortisol is released during the day in between meals, when blood sugar levels need to be maintained.
 When blood sugar levels drop, the body releases cortisol to maintain blood sugar levels.10,11 It does this by releasing glucose from stored glycogen levels(in the liver).
 The normal circadian release of cortisol is high in the morning, with levels that drop as the day goes on.

-l is when the levels stay high all day.
+An abnormal circadian release of cortisol is when the levels stay high all day.
 When the levels are high at night instead of normally low, a person will not be able to fall asleep, due to the excitatory effect cortisol exerts on the nervous system.12 (See the bottom for needed nutritional support.)

 The only reason for a physiologically abnormal circadian of cortisol is the body being placed in an alarm or stress reaction.
 An alarm pattern will place extra demands on the body that the adrenals will have to compensate for.
 If a person is having severe episodes of emotional or mental stress, for example, the body needs extra glucose to meet the metabolic activity caused by this type of stress; to compensate, the body releases cortisol to increase systemic glucose levels and produce more ATP for the extra demands.